 - Identify your research objective: First set your research goals.
 Know exactly what you want your research to achieve.
 Will the research be used to make projections about the entire population that reside in your target location?
 Have clarity about these areas.

 - Precision level: Have an expectation in mind about the precision level you want to achieve with your research.
 You can adjust your sample size based on the size of your population.

 - Confidence level: Confidence level is proportional to risk.
 If you want your risk to be minimum, your confidence level must be high and vice versa.
 Choose your confidence level on the criticality of the research.

 - Response rate: Ascertain the response rate you’re likely to receive.
 If your population is huge, and you expect a low response rate, increase your sample size.
 A small sample, especially in a diverse population will just not give you the accuracy you’re looking for.

 Do you need help to calculate the size of your sample?
 Don’t worry, we have created a free tool to do that calculation for you.

 Choose your target audience appropriately.
 Get it right in the first go.
-Avoid re researching to save time and costs.
-Also, with some marketplaces evolving every day, research conducted in today’s scenario will not hold true in the foreseeable future.
+Avoid re-researching to save time and costs.
+Also, with some marketplaces evolving daily, research conducted in today’s scenario will not hold in the foreseeable future.